refraction-ray/general-notes/lectures/ML in a Nutshell.md

   Why deep: Hierarchical structure everywhere in physics (the philosophy of RG).
 Prove some form of **non flatterning theorems**.

-* Undetanding image classification by one to one correspondence between image functions and quantum wavfunctions
+* Understanding image classification by one to one correspondence between image functions and quantum wavfunctions

   **Reference**: arXiv: 1710.05520.